-The CEO office includes human resources, marketing, communication and compliance.
-The CEO office had 48 FTEs as of 31 December 2016.
-The CEO oversees the communications department of the Bank, which handles press releases, internal communications across various divisions of the Bank, communications required by applicable regulations (e.g. notifications to NASDAQ Iceland) and investor relations.
-In addition, the CEO oversees the marketing department of the Bank, which develops the Bank's marketing strategy and is responsible for brand management, coordinating marketing initiatives, marketing and tactical plans for products and services and market research, such as statistical analysis, focus groups, interviews and surveys.
-The marketing department of the Bank is also responsible for developing the Bank's internet banking solutions, websites, online communications and electronic distribution channels.
+The marketing department is responsible for brand management, coordinating marketing initiatives, marketing and tactical plans for products and services and market research, such as statistical analysis, focus groups, interviews and surveys.
+The marketing department is also responsible for developing the Bank's internet banking solutions, websites, online communications and electronic distribution channels.